TriplyDB/Documentation/docs/triply-db-getting-started/viewing-data/index.md

 ![Transfer a SPARQL query](../../assets/where-find-transfer.png)

-choose transfer
+choose transfer:

 ![Transfer a SPARQL query](../../assets/transfer-query.png)

-and then choose where the SPARQL query should be moved to.
+and then choose where the SPARQL query should be moved to:

 ![Transfer a SPARQL query](../../assets/transfer-to-organization.png)

 After the destination is set you would be redirected to the SPARQL query new page.
 The SPARQL query could be transferred from an account to an organization and vice versa.

 ### Copy a SPARQL query

 Users can copy SPARQL queries to another account or an organization.
-To do that, click on three dots in the upper right corner of the query and choose the copy option.
+To do that, click on three dots in the upper right corner of the query and choose the copy option:

 ![Copy query](../../assets/copyQuery.png)

-Then, choose where the SPARQL query should be moved to.
+Then, choose where the SPARQL query should be moved to:

 ![Select organization](../../assets/selectOrganization.png)

 After setting the destination, you will be redirected to the SPARQL query new page.
 The SPARQL query can be copied from an account to an organization and vice versa.

 ## ElasticSearch

 When a dataset has a running Elasticsearch service, textual searches can be performed over the entire dataset.
 Text search with Elasticsearch works like a search engine and returns any node that contains your search term, or contains the search term in any of its properties.
 It is also possible to write a custom query using the Elasticsearch [Query DSL (Domain Specific Language)](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).

 ## Insights

 The insights page has been developed to give you a succinct overview of the linked data at hand.
 It holds two views: the class frequency and the class hierarchy view.

 ### Class frequency

 The class frequency diagram shows how often classes and properties appear in a graph.
 The drop-down on the top of the visualization selects the graph for which the class frequency is drawn.
 The visualization shows the 10 most frequent classes in the selected graph.
 The exact number of occurrences can be seen when hovering over the bar of a class, also showing the complete IRI/prefixed IRI.
 When clicking on the bar of a class the node will expand and show the 10 most frequent predicates of that class.

 ### Class hierarchy